-The recent wave of redundancies at global banks in Singapore had one common characteristic – it was aimed largely at expensive senior staff.
-While job hunting at the top of the banking tree has always between more difficult than at the bottom, the difference is now even more extreme.
+Recent waves of redundancies at global banks in Singapore have one common characteristic – they’ve been aimed largely at expensive senior staff.
+While job hunting at the top of the banking tree has always been more difficult than at the bottom, the difference is now even more extreme.

-In the sectors towards the top of the table below, older candidates are currently enjoying comparatively straightforward job searches.
+In the sectors toward the top of the table below, older candidates are currently enjoying more straightforward job searches.

 In private banking – a talent-short function dependant on building long-term client relationships – there are ‘only’ 49 resumes on our database for every Singapore vacancy.
 Senior candidates also face less competition in asset management, hedge funds and private equity, largely because experienced buy-side professionals in Singapore remain thin on the ground.